phunkren/ajames/posts/custom-modal.md

 1.1: Basic modal implementation

-This is only really useful if you need to trigger the modal from within `<App/>`, but what if you wanted the same functionality from a nested component?
-One option would be to pass the `setState` action `setIsModalOpen` as a prop and trigger the modal as a callback whenever a button within the nested component is clicked.
+If you want to trigger the modal from a nested component rather than just from within `<App/>`, you can pass the `setState` action `setIsModalOpen` as a prop.
+Then, you can call this action as a callback when a button within the nested component is clicked, which will trigger the modal.

 [embed](https://codesandbox.io/embed/peaceful-bardeen-7jexx?autoresize=1&fontsize=14&hidenavigation=1&theme=dark&view=preview)